fungenomics/CoRAL/README.md

 Out/Train/model/test_reference/scClassify/scClassify_model.Rda
 ```

-## Run the annotation workflow
+## Run the annotation pipeline

 **1. Set up the config file**

-Now you are finally ready to run the annotation workflow!!
-The first thing you need to do is check the config file for the annotation workflow
+Now you are finally ready to run the annotation pipeline!!
+The first thing you need to do is check the config file for the annotation pipeline

 ```bash
 cat ConfigFiles/annotation.yml